 The University of Texas Health Science Center at San Antonio, located in the northern suburbs of the city, and one of the 15 components in The University of Texas System, has established itself as a premier educational and research institution and one of the guiding lights leading San Antonio to its future.

-Candidates must employ molecular, cellular and/or genetic approaches to the study of the immune system.
-Areas of interest could include mucosal immune responses, epigenetics, vaccines and autoimmunity.
-In addition to a competitive start up package and newly renovated space, significant resources from the institution, advanced core facilities, the UT System and Texas State agencies, such as the Cancer Prevention and Research Institute of Texas (CPRIT), are available to outstanding candidates.
+Candidates must employ molecular, cellular and/or genetic approaches to study the interactions of the immune system with bacteria or viruses in health or immunodeficiency (primary or acquired).
+Areas of interest could include mucosal responses, epigenetics, vaccines and autoimmunity.
+In addition to a competitive start-up package and newly renovated (open lab) space, significant resources from the institution, advanced core facilities, the UT System and Texas State agencies, such as the Cancer Prevention and Research Institute of Texas (CPRIT), are available to outstanding candidates.

 The selected candidates will be expected to play a major role in the development of the Department in the coming years.
-Currently, the Department has 42 faculty (18 primary, 24 secondary) covering a broad range of topics (http://uthscsa.edu/micro-immunology).
+Currently, the Department has 44 faculty (20 primary, 24 secondary) covering a broad range of topics (http://uthscsa.edu/micro-immunology).